 Learners will be introduced to the hierarchy of risks associated with this infection and investigate its treatment and management.
 They will come to understand how it affects the individual living with HIV in terms of their physical, emotional and mental well-being — including an understanding of the effects of the myths, stigma and discrimination associated with HIV infection.

 The role of governments in providing current and accessible treatments for individuals living with HIV is also covered.

-This qualification has been developed in partnership with the Terence Higgins Trust.
+This qualification has been developed in partnership with Terrence Higgins Trust Scotland.